TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 2.5.5
+- Fixed NPE in when using Frozen columns.

 ### Version 2.5.4
 - Fixed timing issue if editRow(row,col) was called during Grid is updating after dataProvider.refreshAll()